Interviewed by Betty Luk

 What is the most memorable program that you have driven as a TPM?
 What made it so memorable?

-What advice would you give someone who is considering moving from IC to a manager role?
+What advice would you give someone who is considering pivoting into a TPM role?